hubverse-org/hubverse-infrastructure/README.md

 Each cloud-enabled hub requires several dedicated AWS resources.
 These resources are created for each hub:

-1. An S3 bucket to store data (with public read access).
+1. An S3 bucket to store data.
+Hubverse S3 buckets:
+   - are versioned
+   - allow anonymous public read access to contents
+   - have a CORS policy that allows http access to bucket contents
 2. An IAM _role_ that can be assumed by GitHub Actions.
 This role has two associated _policies_:
-    - A _trust policy_ that stipulates the role can only be used by GitHub Actions that originate from the main branch of the hub's repository.
+    - A _trust policy_ that stipulates the role can only be used by GitHub Actions originating from the main branch of the hub's repository.
     - A _permission policy_ that grants write access to the hub's S3 bucket.

-## Onboarding a Hub
+## Onboarding a hub

-Currently, this infrastructure repository is not integrated with actual hub repositories.
-In other words, it doesn't pull information (_e.g._, the S3 bucket name) from a hub's `admin.json` configuration file.
-Thus, to host a hub in the Hubverse AWS account, we need to manually add its information to [`hubs.yaml`](src/hubverse_infrastructure/hubs/hubs.yaml).
+To begin syncing an existing Hubverse hub to S3:

 1. Add a new `hub` entry to [`hubs.yaml`](src/hubverse_infrastructure/hubs/hubs.yaml):
     - `hub` key: the name of the hub (this value will be used as the S3 bucket name, so make sure it's something unique)